-Zooplankton samples will be collected by vertical net tows using both a 30cm diameter, 153μm mesh net fitted with a 153μm screened cod end and a 50cm diameter, 250μm mesh net fitted with a 250μm screened cod end.
-(NYSDEC 2011).
+Zooplankton samples will be collected by vertical zooplankton net tows using a 30cm diameter, 153μm mesh net fitted with a 153μm screened cod end and large bodied plankton sampler with a 50cm diameter, 250μm mesh net fitted with a 250μm screened cod end.
 The larger net is primarily for screening and detection of spiny waterflea.
+Approximately 10 bi-weekly sample events will be completed per field season for both zookplankton and phytoplankton at each LTMP site.
 Tows will begin just above the sediments and hauled vertically to the water surface.
 The net will remain still for approx. 30 seconds just above the bottom before start of retrieval.
 Net retrieval rate will be 1 meter per second.
 Station, date, net size, and tow depth will be recorded on sample bottles and field sheets.